hoc081098/hoc081098/notes/jetpack_compose_dp_class/jetpack_compose_dp_class_en.md

 it is preserved.
 Inside `UseMyComposable2`, `Dp.box-impl(Dp.constructor-impl((float)$this$dp$iv))` is used to box a `Float` value to a `Dp`.
-It is a heap allocation.
+It is a heap allocation ⚠️.

 <p align="center">
     <img src="img_4.png" width="600" />